Payroll Outsourcing Saudi Arabia :- A brief overview

 One should be extra vigilant while selecting their payroll provider, as payroll data is highly sensitive, and one should opt for a provider that can ensure high levels of data security.

 As a leading payroll outsourcing company, HLB HAMT can help solve your payroll complexities through customized strategies.
-We take care of our clients’ entire payroll cycle that includes preparation of payroll reports, processing salary payment with WPS compliance, accrual management including Gratuity, pension funds, online portal for accessing payslips, and many more.
+We take care of our client’s entire payroll cycle that includes the preparation of payroll reports, processing salary payments with WPS compliance, accrual management including Gratuity and pension funds, online portal for accessing payslips, and many more.
 Our leadership team spends the necessary hours in every project, ensuring our clients get refined consulting services to take your business forward.

 Whilst every effort has been made to ensure the accuracy of this information, HLB HAMT will not accept any liability arising out of errors or omissions.
 Please note that this blog is not all-inclusive.
 Our guidance is designed only to give general information on the issues/topics covered.
 It is subjected to change and not intended to be a comprehensive summary of all laws which may be applicable to your situation, treat exhaustively the subjects covered, provide legal advice, or render a legal opinion.

 Did you find the blog informative?

 Annual Leave in UAE

 Annual Leave is a period of paid time off granted to the employees by their employer.
 Employees can use their annual leave for whatever they like,

 The Ministry of Human Resources and Emiratization (MoHRE) announced the launch of the ‘Unemployment Insurance Scheme’ for government and private sector employees, on October 11, 2022.

 Whatever your question our team will point you in the right directionStart the conversation